Ray Allen and Rashard Lewis Sign with Heat!

 If things don’t work out with Lewis, the Heat waste nothing more than the two-year minimum salary contract — he, too, has a player option on the second — it took to acquire him (albeit the most expensive kind, given the multi-year contract to a 14-year veteran; consecutive one-year deals would have netted Lewis the same payout but produced savings for the Heat of nearly $3 million).
 He’s picking up another $13.8 million because the final year of his most recent contract — a $118 million, six-year pact — was bought out earlier this offseason by the Hornets, who acquired the Lewis in a trade with the Wizards.

 At 33 next month, it’s not clear what, if anything, he has left.
 He has undeniably lost a great deal of athleticism over the years.
-But we still aren’t all that far removed from his prime, and there’s no motivation like being asked to contribute for the defending champions, particularly when those contributions require him to do exactly what he loves to do – knock down open jumpers.
+But there’s no motivation like being asked to contribute for the defending champions, particularly when those contributions require him to do exactly what he loves to do – knock down open jumpers.
 In his career, 1,690 and counting.

-To appreciate Spoelstra’s intestinal fortitude in playing such a ‘position-less’ lineup, one must first understand the Heat’s (and by extension, Pat Riley’s) organizational logic.
-It takes a small catastrophe for the Heat to change its much-famed ‘culture’ that emphasizes continuity and a back-to-the-basics approach.
-Pat Riley has always played traditional lineups featuring big men.
+To appreciate Spoelstra’s intestinal fortitude in playing such a ‘position-less’ lineup, one must first understand Pat Riley’s (and by extension, the Heat’s) organizational logic.
+It takes a small catastrophe for Riley to change his much-famed culture that emphasizes continuity and a back-to-the-basics approach.
+Riley has always played traditional lineups featuring big men.
 Of course, he had the luxury of Kareem, Ewing, Mourning, and Shaq when he coached.
 Spoelstra has never had that luxury.

 After toying with it in brief spurts over the course of two seasons, Spoelstra decided to go all-in with the ‘position-less’ approach during the 2012 NBA Finals last month.
 And boy did it ever work.
 Remember Mike Miller and Shane Battier’s three-point barrage?
 That all happened with LeBron James relentlessly attacking the rim and kicking out to his shooters once the defense was forced to collapse.
 When the Heat has three-point shooters flanking the Big Three, the dreaded pick-your-poison offense comes to life.
 It’s not everyday that you blow out a team like the Thunder with such ease.